nus-cs2103/website-base/admin/tp-constraints.md

 <span tags="m--cs2113 m--tic4001">

 {% call show_constraint("Recommendation-No-GUI", recommendation=true) -%}
 Creating a good Java GUI takes a lot of extra effort, which can easily push the tP effort beyond the expected range.
-In addition, good GUI design is not a learning outcome of this module.
+In addition, good GUI design is not a learning outcome of this course.
 Therefore, you are strongly discouraged from creating a GUI application.
-Choose the GUI path only if you are willing to take the extra workload on top of the module's normal load.
+Choose the GUI path only if you are willing to take the extra workload on top of the course's normal load.
 {%- endcall %}
 </span>